• Skip to primary navigation

 Where To Stay

-You’ll never be too far from a town during your circumnavigation of the Biwa Lake, and you’ve got a couple of different options if you’re planning on doing the ride over more than a single day.
+You’ll never be too far from a town during your circumnavigation of the Biwa Lake, and you’ve got a couple of different options if you plan to ride over more than a single day.

 • Option 1: throw down for a hotel (there’s no shortage of them around the lake).